-With the soon-to-be-implemented GDPR policy on May 25th, information security is a hot topic for organizations.
+With the soon-to-be-implemented GDPR policy on May 25th, data privacy awareness is a hot topic for organizations.
 The advent of the Facebook data privacy scandal demonstrates that companies need to get even tougher and stricter with regulations on privacy.
 Although the data privacy scandal may not have been a full-on PII breach (read: the Equifax Fiasco), it did ignite global reaction and caused an overnight drop in tech stocks.

 When May comes around, and the EU’s GDPR comes into effect, will these kinds of cases be deterred by the data privacy regulation?
 Will penalties be set in motion?